What Are Luminosity Masks

 What Are Layer Masks?

-Before we delve into Luminosity Masks, we first need to understand what a layer mask is.
+Before we delve to deep, we first need to understand what a layer mask is.
 If you have a clear understanding of layer masks in Photoshop, you may want to skip ahead.

 Layer masks in Photoshop are one of the reasons that Photoshop is such a powerful editing tool.
 Layer masks allow us to choose what areas of a particular layer are visible.
 A layer mask can be added to any type of layer in Photoshop, and are automatically created with adjustment layers.
 For the layers where they are not added automatically, you can simply add one by pressing the layer mask icon at the bottom of your layers palette.
 Layer masks work as simple as: